tangly-team/tangly-os/net.tangly.ui/readme.md

     implementation "net.tangly:ui:0.2.6"
 ```

-The documentation can be found under [Business documentation](https://tangly-team.bitbucket.io/docs/ui/)
+The documentation can be found under [UI documentation](https://tangly-team.bitbucket.io/docs/ui/)

 For any further question and discussion you can use the forum [tangly-OS-Components](https://groups.google.com/g/tangly-os-components)